sirius-ms/sirius-client-openAPI/client-api_python/docs/ComputationsApi.md

 api_instance = swagger_client.ComputationsApi()
 project_id = 'project_id_example' # str | project-space to run jobs on
 job_id = 'job_id_example' # str | of the job to be deleted
-cancel_if_running = true # bool | If true job will be canceled if it is not finished.
-Otherwise,                         deletion will fail for running jobs or request will block until job has finished. (optional) (default to true) await_deletion = true # bool | If true request will block until deletion succeeded or failed.
-If the job is still running the request will wait until the job has finished. (optional) (default to true)
+cancel_if_running = True # bool | If True job will be canceled if it is not finished.
+Otherwise,                         deletion will fail for running jobs or request will block until job has finished. (optional) (default to True) await_deletion = True # bool | If True request will block until deletion succeeded or failed.
+If the job is still running the request will wait until the job has finished. (optional) (default to True)

 try:
     # Delete job.